 Two-sided EWMA methods can be achieved by running two one-sided surveillance procedures parallel and to make an alarm as soon as one of them signals a change.
-When the one-sided versions are symmetrical, this is equivalent to making an alarm as soon as $|Z_s| > L\sigma_z$.
-The investigations by Lucas and Saccucci (1990),Crowder (1989)and Srivastava and Wu (1997) use two-sided limits symmetrical around zero.
+When the one-sided versions are symmetrical, this is equivalent to making an alarm as soon as $|Z_s| > L\Phi_Z$.
+The investigations by Lucas and Saccucci (1990), Crowder (1989) and Srivastava and Wu (1997) use two-sided limits symmetrical around zero.
 The properties for one- and two-sided EWMA are not easily related because of different relations between successive decisions.

-Champ, Woodall and Mohsen (1991), Gan (1995) and Gan (1998) use barriers for the alarm statistic.
-These authors use $\max\{0, Z_s\}$, respectively $\min\{0, Z_s\}$, in the one-sided surveillance in order to avoid bad properties in the "worst possible" case when the change occurs when the earlier observations least favour the detection of the change.
-This technique also has the advantage of the same simple relation between the one- and two-sided versions as for the CUSUM method.
+Waldmann (1986) suggested that barriers should be used in order to get an approximation of the ARL for the one sided case.
+The use of max $\{b, Z_s\}$ (or min $\{b, Z_s\}$ in the case of negative changes) in the one-sided surveillance has the advantage of the same simple relation between the one- and two-sided versions as for the CUSUM method.
 A formula by Kemp (1961) can be used for derivation of the ARL properties.

-In this paper we will only deal with one-sided procedures in order to draw attention to certain optimality issues since optimality is most clearly expressed in this situation.
+Waldmann (1986) suggested a wide barrier in order to get a good approximation of the ordinary method.
+Champ et al. (1991), Gan (1995) and Gan (1998) also use barriers for the alarm statistic.
+Barriers avoid bad properties in the "worst possible" case when the change occurs at a time when the earlier observations least favor the detection of the change.
+Sonesson (2003) examined the inferential differences between two-sided, one-sided with barrier and ordinary one-sided methods.
+In this paper we will only deal with ordinary one-sided procedures in order to draw attention to certain optimality issues since optimality is most clearly expressed in this situation.
 However, it should be noticed that the results are not immediately translated to the two-sided case.